Uninsured Motorist Accident Attorney in Orange County, CA

 Let’s face it; some insurers can make filing a claim difficult.
 If you feel your insurer is making the claims process intentionally difficult you should contact an uninsured motorist attorney to assist you in recovering on your insurance claim.
 To aid your attorney in recovering your claim amount, punitive damages are available if you can prove that your insurer intentionally handled your claim in an unprofessional manner.

 If the other driver has some insurance but less than your uninsured motorist policy limits, you should contact an attorney.
 Be sure you or your attorney remains in contact with your insurer while your attorney attempts to settle your claim with the other driver’s insurance carrier.
 This process may take time so it is important to remain patient while your attorney works with both insurers.

 BE AWARE: A lawsuit must be filed against the uninsured driver within two years of the date of the accident, or the claim will be barred by law!

 Schedule a Free Consultation Today Regarding Your Accident

-Call our experienced uninsured accident lawyers in Orange County today at (949) 234-6034 to get your questions answered, and discuss your possible compensation eligibility.
+Call our experienced Orange County car accident lawyers today at (949) 234-6034 to get your questions answered, and discuss your possible compensation eligibility.
 Silverthorne Attorneys has offices in Huntington Beach, Anaheim and Ladera Ranch and serves courts throughout Southern California.